Taxes

 What If We Go Back to Old Tax Rates?

-Well, the sunsetting is suddenly right around the corner, as it’s scheduled to take place after 2025.
-That means if there is no additional legislation passed between now and the end of 2025, much of the law will be reversed, and we’ll go back to many of the same tax laws we had prior to 2018.
-Since we can’t predict what will happen with potential future legislation, let’s take a few minutes to discuss what would happen if the TCJA was allowed to sunset as scheduled.
+Well, that Tax Cuts and Jobs Act sunset provision is currently set to go into effect after 2025.
+That means if no additional legislation is passed between now and the end of 2025, much of the law would be reversed, and we would go back to many of the same tax laws we had prior to 2018.

 Tax Rates